 The federal government created Regulation D to ensure that financial institutions had enough cash reserves available.
 Though this meant consumer funds were a little less liquid in a savings account or money market account, banks made such accounts appealing to consumers by offering interest on those funds.
 Consumers who wanted easier access to their money could use a checking account.

-Now that the Federal Reserve has eradicated that mandate, some banks choose to continue to charge fees.
-The reasoning for this decision may vary at each financial institution, though banks generally leverage fees to make a profit (they are a business, after all!).
+Even though the Federal Reserve has eradicated that mandate, some banks have chosen to continue to maintain transaction limits and charge fees if customers exceed them.
+The reasoning for this decision may vary at each financial institution, though banks generally leverage fees to make a profit (they are a business, after all).

 And remember: The federally imposed transfer limit previously served to ensure banks maintained proper cash reserves; banks still charging this fee may be doing so to discourage excessive withdrawals and thus protect their reserves.